-- Subject to subsection (2), a question may be referred for determination by a medical assessment panel under section 210 only if - there is a conflict of medical opinion on the question (a) between - - (i) a medical practitioner engaged by the worker; and - a medical practitioner provided and paid by the (ii) employer, or each medical practitioner so provided and paid if there is more than one of them;
+- (1) Subject to subsection (2), a question may be referred for determination by a medical assessment panel under section 210 only if - (a) there is a conflict of medical opinion on the question between - (i) a medical practitioner engaged by the worker; and - (ii) a medical practitioner provided and paid by the employer, or each medical practitioner so provided and paid if there is more than one of them;

-- (b) one of the parties wishes the proceedings to continue. - A question as to the degree of permanent loss of the full (2) efficient use of the back, neck or pelvis may be referred for determination by a medical assessment panel under section 210 if - the employer does not agree to pay an amount claimed (a) by the worker by way of an election made for the purposes of section 24; and

-Medical assessment and assessment for specialised retraining programs the worker requests that the question be so referred.
+- (b) one of the parties wishes the proceedings to continue. - (2) A question as to the degree of permanent loss of the full efficient use of the back, neck or pelvis may be referred for determination by a medical assessment panel under section 210 if - (a) the employer does not agree to pay an amount claimed by the worker by way of an election made for the purposes of section 24; and the worker requests that the question be so referred.
 [Section 145A inserted by No. 48 of 1993 s.
 25; amended by No. 34 of 1999 s.
 37; No. 42 of 2004 s.
 105.1